ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## STH pollination {#sth-pollination}

-The goal of sharing Signed Tree Heads (STHs) through pollination is to share STHs between HTTPS clients, CT auditors, and monitors while still preserving the privacy of the end user.
-The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing CT auditors and monitors with STHs from many vantage points, making it possible to detect logs that are presenting inconsistent views.
+The goal of sharing Signed Tree Heads (STHs) through pollination is to share STHs between HTTPS clients and CT auditors while still preserving the privacy of the end user.
+The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing CT auditors with STHs from many vantage points, making it possible to detect logs that are presenting inconsistent views.

 HTTPS servers supporting the protocol act as STH pools.
-HTTPS clients and \[CT auditors and monitors\] in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
-CT auditors and monitors should perform their auditing and monitoring duties by retrieving STHs from pools.
+HTTPS clients and CT auditors in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
+CT auditors should perform their auditing duties by retrieving STHs from pools.

 HTPS clients send STHs to HTTPS servers by POSTing them to the well-known URL: